 The IT industry is overwhelmed with abbreviations.
 ITSM vs ITIL vs SaaS vs DevOPS...
 Sometimes even technical journalists get lost, confusing "ITSM" with a "helpdesk"...
 So here is how IT guys (are supposed to) see it:

 Helpdesk or "IT help desk service" is an organizational unit/process, that resolves issues using the "break/fix" concept, usually with the aid of internal IT help desk software.
 This is often called "incident management" or "problem management".
 If something goes down - let's go fix it.
-Help desk is "tactical", not "strategic".
+In other words Help desk is a "tactical", not "strategic".

 Help desk is a subset of a "service desk".
 While "help desk" provides "help", "service desk" provides a "service" (which in turn includes "help" of course).
 To put it simple, "service desk" is a more "strategic" term than "help desk".
 It's not just about fixing stuff, but also about adding new services and maintaining the existing ones.

 "Service desk" is a more broad term than just a "help desk".
 It looks at the company/enterprise needs as a whole rather than being focused on dealing with end-user problems and takes the broader business context into account.
 The ITIL 3 definition the Service Desk describes it as "the Single Point of Contact between the Service Provider and the Service Consumer".